-Children and counselors are assigned to groups that remain constant for the duration of the program.
-Each group consists of four or five counselors and 10 to 15 children of similar age.
+Children and counselors are assigned to groups of four or five counselors and 10 to 15 children of similar age.
 Children participate in a variety of classroom-based and recreational activities.
-Staff members implement an extensive behavior modification treatment program during all program activities.
-The behavior modification program includes feedback and associated consequences for positive and negative behaviors, daily and weekly rewards for appropriate behavior, social praise and attention, appropriate commands, and age-appropriate removal from positive reinforcement.
+Staff members implement an extensive behavior modification treatment program including feedback and associated consequences for positive and negative behaviors, daily and weekly rewards for appropriate behavior, social praise and attention, appropriate commands, and time-out from positive reinforcement.
+Counselors also record, track, and enter daily records of children's behavior and response to the treatment.
+Counselors will work under the supervision of experienced faculty and staff members.